arendst/Tasmota/README.md

 * [ESPAsyncUDP Library](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/ESPAsyncUDP-master).
 Required by the ESP-KNX-IP Library.
 A copy of this modified library is also available [here](https://github.com/ascillato/ESPAsyncUDP).
 The original is [here](https://github.com/me-no-dev/ESPAsyncUDP).

 **Esp8266 board libraries:**
-* v2.5.0 (Actual Stage Version) - Works fine.
+* v2.5.0 (Actual Stage Version) Recommended - Works fine.
 Sleep feature works fine.
 Need to be 0 for better KNX performance.
-* v2.4.2 (Recommended) - Works fine.
+* v2.4.2 Works fine.
 Command sleep don't work in this version.
 Set to 0 for better KNX performance.
 * v2.4.1 Have some wifi issues.
 Do not use.
 * v2.4.0 Have some wifi issues.
 Do not use.
 * v2.3.0 Works fine but is slower than v2.4.2.
-Command sleep works but need to be 0 for better KNX performance.
+Sleep feature works but need to be 0 for better KNX performance.

 ## Implemented Features ##